How to Create Avengers Text Effect in Illustrator & Photoshop

 Step 1: Getting the font

 Let’s start with working on its characters.
 Our first option is using a free font type.
-After searching in google using keyword "free fonts Avengers", I found two fonts with Avengers theme, The Avengers and The Mighty Avengers.
+After searching Google using the keyword ‘free fonts Avengers’, I found two fonts with an Avengers theme: The Avengers and The Mighty Avengers.
 Both are made by Owen Dawson.
-Unfortunately, both do not have the complete alphabet for our project.
+Unfortunately, neither has the complete alphabet for our project.

-First font has no K and O. We need these two characters in "Hongkiat".
-Also, we cannot use its A character because it is not suitable if used between letters, such as in "Hongkiat".
+The first font has no K and O. We need these two characters in ‘Hongkiat’.
+Also, we cannot use its A character because it is not suitable if used between letters, such as in ‘Hongkiat’.

-Second font seems to be based from The Avengers original comic.
-It has round edges instead of sharp edges.
+The second font seems to be based on The Avengers original comic.
+It has round edges instead of sharp ones.
 This font style is different from its movie poster.

 So, our best option is to draw the characters manually.
-We are not going to use these fonts but they will be useful for our reference while creating the characters.
+We are not going to use these fonts, but they will be useful for reference while creating the characters.

 Step 2: Reference